phredreeq/incident-investigation-report/README.md

 automated brute force software, not manual attempts.

 ### Finding 2 — Privileged Account Targeted
-The attacker specifically targeted the admin account — the highest privilege level on the system, maximizing potential damage if access was gained.
+The attacker specifically targeted the admin account because it is the the highest privilege level on the system, however, this maximizes potential damage if access was gained.

 ### Finding 3 — Off-Hours Activity
-The attack occurred at 02:00AM — outside normal business hours.
-This is a common technique to avoid detection by security teams.
+The attack occurred at 02:00AM, this is outside normal business hours and it is a common technique to avoid detection by security teams.

 ### Finding 4 — Second Suspicious IP